JiseungGwon/kawai-todo/README.md

-# kawai-todo
+# Kawai To do
-kawai app make with React Native
+Kawai To Do App made with React Native